Ozi-cheri/moon-light-spa/README.md

 * Lighthouse Report was used to measure the quality of the project performance,accessibilty, best pratices SEO scores.

 ![Reference image](/assets/images/screenshot13.png)

+  ## Bugs

+* Solved Bug
+I discover my project was broken when viewed on mobile device.
+Media query was added to make it responsive on mobile device.
+There was error when the contact form tested for validation.
+It was from the width of the map,it was corrected and it eventaully past the test.

 ## Deployment

 * The site was deployed to Github as follows:
    * Navigate to setting area in the Github repository, and then page section.